 By pairing like-abled clients together, our groups hike and operate more cohesively.
-Nobody at the front gets frustrated by the slow pace, nobody in the back gets frustrated by being left behind, and we rarely have to split the group to accommodate excessively divergent objectives and abilities.
+Nobody at the front gets frustrated by the slow pace, nobody in the back gets frustrated by being left behind, and we rarely split the group to accommodate divergent abilities.

 What intensity level is best for you?

 You can adjust your stated abilities due to changes in fitness, pack weight, or altitude.
 But data from past trips is the best starting point.

 If you don’t have enough hiking or backpacking experience to know your physical capabilities, I can work with you before or after you submit an application.
-Your age, gender, height and weight, weekly fitness regimen, and past athletic results (e.g. your time for a local 10K) all play a role.
+Your age, gender, height and weight, weekly fitness regimen, and past athletic results (e.g. your time for a local 5k) are telling indicators.

 Each intensity level is associated with a specific amount of mileage, vertical gain & loss, and off-trail travel.
 These numbers are based on actual performance by past groups.